dorner/ruby-style-guide/README.md

   Prefix with `_` unused block parameters and local variables.
 It's also acceptable to use just `_` (although it's a bit less descriptive).
-This convention is recognized by the Ruby interpreter and tools like RuboCop and will suppress their unused variable warnings. **Wishabi: Not too important**
+This convention is recognized by the Ruby interpreter and tools like RuboCop and will suppress their unused variable warnings.
 <sup>[[link](#underscore-unused-vars)]</sup>

   ```Ruby